zerotier/ZeroTierOne/ext/installfiles/linux/RPM/README.md

 This file contains the information to build an RPM from the bash based binary installer of ZeroTier.
 The resulting RPM cannot be recompiled to different architecture.

 #zerotier.spec
-This spec file is a “standard” RPM spec file which enables building an SRPM package from the ZeroTier sources.
-This makes possible to compile the software on different architectures in a standard way.
-The spec file supports two packages: the standard zerotier and the zerotier-controller too.
+This spec file is a “standard” RPM spec file.
+It fits to the common rpmbuild process, SRPM and differnt architectures are supported too.
+The spec file can be used to build two packages: the standard zerotier and the zerotier-controller.
 It supports some of the build options exposed in the original Linux makefile:

 > `rpmbuild -ba zerotier.spec` #builds the standard zerotier package, this is what you need in most of the cases